Household_waste_banner.jpg

 5. Explore new cuisines

-Expanding your culinary knowledge can be a fun way to cut down on household food waste.
+Expanding your culinary knowledge can be a fun way to reduce household food waste.
 Odds and ends that do not go together in any recipes you know might make for a fantastic dish from another part of the world.
-Watermelon rind pickles anyone?
+Watermelon rind pickles, anyone?

 Learning new cooking techniques and recipes can also help break the monotony of repeating the same ingredients to make the same meals.
 Bored of making soup out of potatoes, carrots, and meat?
 You’re just one stock cube away from turning it into a delicious Japanese curry!
 Don’t know what to do with half an aubergine?
 Chuck it in the oven and turn it into Baba Ganoush – a smoky Levantine dip!
-The more you know, the easier it is to create a great meal out of very little.
+The more you know, the easier it is to create a great meal from very little.
 Visiting ethnic grocery stores is a great way to figure out what speciality ingredients are available to you.
-Several of these foods come with recipes at the back too!
+Several of these foods come with recipes on the packaging.

 Related articles